 We also provide repair, maintenance and detailing services to the general public.
 We use spare parts, accessories and tools primarily produced by the relevant automakers and/or other independent suppliers.
-In order to cope with greater demand for our repair, maintenance and detailing services and to expand our service and market coverage, we are in the process of establishing and intend to continue to establish quick service shops in the vicinity of each of our 4S dealerships to provide fast and efficient repair, maintenance and detailing services provide at our 4S dealerships.
+In order to cope with greater demand for our repair, maintenance and detailing services and to expand our service and market coverage, we are in the process of establishing and intend to continue to establish quick service shops in the vicinity of each of our 4S dealerships to provide fast and efficient repair, maintenance and detailing services to our customers as an extension to our existing 4S dealership network, and to complement the repair, maintenance and detailing services provided at our 4S dealerships.
 We endeavor to ensure effective expertise transfer by bringing experienced general managers and automotive engineers from our 4S dealerships to our quick service shops to supervise the operations of our quick service shops, and we intend to leverage on our strong reputation for customer service and automotive technical excellence, to build a comprehensive network of quick service shops rapidly.

 On June 9, 2009, Zhongsheng Holdings and Japan Tacti entered into an agreement to establish a joint venture company, Zhongsheng Tacti, to conduct quick automobile repair services in China.
 Pursuant to the terms of the joint venture agreement, each of Zhongsheng Holdings and Japan Tacti holds a 50% interest in Zhongsheng Tacti.
 Our cooperation with Japan Tacti is strategic in nature.
 Japan Tacti has a proven track record in operating quick automobile repair services in Japan and it offers high end brands of automobile accessories.
-We intend to capitalize on the experience of Japan Tacti in quick automobile repair services shop.
+We intend to capitalize on the experience of Japan Tacti in quick automobile repair services by establishing Zhongsheng Tacti as our model quick service shop.
 We plan to establish more quick service shops to be wholly owned by our Group in the future based on our successful experience in Zhongsheng Tacti.
 We will also cooperate with Japan Tacti by introducing its high end brands of automobile accessories to enrich the ranges of automobile accessories we sell and enhance our automobile accessories sales performance in the future.